 This frame is pretty easy to use, though the stiff cord that also acts as the stand is sort of difficult to position correctly.
 It makes the frame feel less sturdy at times than the models with kickstands that attach at the back.
 This frame is not a good one to hang on a wall.
 The cord-as-kickstand makes that impossible.
 And while there is a lot of internal storage on this frame, it is still nice to have the option to plug in an SD card or jump drive.
 You can't do that with this frame.

 You do have a lot of control over how your photos display with the Iris.
 There are 16 different ways to transition from photo to photo, and you can have each photo display for as little as five seconds or as long as one hour.

 - Number of Transitions

 The Nixplay Iris doesn't have all the flexibility that can be nice from a photo frame.
 It doesn't play video, hang on a wall or display photos from physical storage.
 It is very good at the most important thing, though.
-It tied for the very best display, making each photo look wonderful, in any lighting, from any viewing angle.
-It also looks great itself while making your photos look great.
+In our tests, it tied for the very best display, making each photo look wonderful in any lighting, from any viewing angle.
+It also looks sleek itself.
+The Wi-Fi connection makes it easier for you to share images with your loved ones without needing to toy around with storage devices.
 While most frames are plain black plastic, this one adds a little flair to your home with its color selection.